-The wind whips around us, ripping our hair in every direction and spraying us with freezing water, soaking us.
-We kill ourselves with laughter, stuck between loving the rushing waterfall and wanting to run from the cold.
-Having driven this section of the Trans-Canada Highway countless times, we can’t believe that this is the first time we’ve visited Kay Falls, located only minutes from the Crazy Creek Suspension Bridge in BC.
+The strong wind ripped our hair in every direction and we quickly became soaked in freezing water!
+Stuck between loving the rushing waterfall and wanting to run from the cold, we killed ourselves with laughter.
+We’ve driven this section of the Trans-Canada Highway countless times and we couldn’t believe that this is the first time we’d visited Kay Falls.
+Afterall, it’s only minutes from the Crazy Creek Suspension Bridge in BC.

 A hidden gem on the Trans-Canada Highway

 The Canadian wilderness is full of spectacular scenery that I’m constantly in awe of.
 Jacob and I often take to the mountains in search of adventure, but sometimes it’s fun to look closer and find the easy — yet amazing — natural wonders that we often pass by.
-I grew up in BC with family in Alberta, so I’ve driven the Trans-Canada Highway through the Rocky Mountains countless times, yet never stopped to explore the breathtaking mountains and the secrets they hold.
+I grew up in BC with family in Alberta so I’ve driven the Trans-Canada Highway through the Rocky Mountains countless times.
+Yet we’ve never stopped to explore the breathtaking mountains and the secrets they hold.

 My friend Reanne and I decided to fix that and headed out in search of some such secrets.
-We packed our car and with a list of waterfalls and even a Pipe Mountain Coaster to check out, we headed out.
+We packed our car and with a list of waterfalls and even a mountain rollercoaster to check out, we headed out.

 Finding Kay Falls

-Kay Falls is located a mere 3.5km from Crazy Creek Resort and 3km from the Enchanted Forest, making it a great, free alternative to those roadside attractions.
-The trailhead is unmarked and can be difficult to find, but I’ve marked the exact location on the map below so you can find it!
+Kay Falls is located a mere 3.5km from Crazy Creek Resort and 3km from the Enchanted Forest which makes it a great, free alternative to those roadside attractions.
+The trailhead is unmarked and it can be difficult to find but I’ve marked the exact location below!

-We passed through Sicamous, heading towards Revelstoke and I carefully watched the roadside.
-After passing Crazy Creek we crossed a small bridge and careened over a second bridge, the Eagle R. at Kay Falls Bridge, shortly after.
-Immediately to the right of this bridge was a small pullout and the trailhead for Kay Falls.
-The trailhead is barely off the busy Trans-Canada Highway, yet there was a surprising amount of room for vehicles.
-Despite the abundance of parking, there was only one other vehicle.
-The roar of the waterfall, usually drowned out by the rumble of tires, greeted us as we stepped out of the car.
+We passed through Sicamous and I carefully watched the roadside for the trailhead.
+After passing Crazy Creek we crossed two small bridges.
+The trailhead for Kay Falls is located immediatly after the second bridge, the Eagle R. at Kay Falls Bridge.
+The trailhead pullout is barely off the busy Trans-Canada Highway yet there was a surprising amount of room for vehicles.
+There was only one other vehicle despite the abundance of parking.
+The roar of the waterfall which is usually drowned out by the rumble of tires greeted us as we stepped out of the car.

 A short hike to the stunning Kay Falls

-We spotted the trailhead heading into the forest and excitedly began our adventure.
-To our amazement, without even leaving the pullout, we spotted Kay Falls through the trees!
-It pounded down the mountain, shrouded in a white mist and framed by trees.
-The trail was well-worn and, after easily scrambling over rocks, we quickly arrived at Kay Falls.
-The mist sprayed aggressively and were quickly covered in freezing water.
+The trail was well-worn and after easily scrambling over rocks, we arrived at Kay Falls.
+We quickly became covered in freezing water by the agressive mist!
 It was a hot spring day, but we were soon shivering as if it were the middle of winter.
-The wind grabbed our hair, pulling it in every direction and our clothes whipped against our bodies; the sheer force of the wind was exhilarating and totally unexpected.
+The wind grabbed our hair and pulled it in every direction and our clothes whipped against our bodies.
+The sheer force of the wind was exhilarating and totally unexpected!

-I made my way towards the base of the waterfall, but the strong spring runoff stopped me in my tracks.
-The rocks were slick with water and the creek rushed beside me; I couldn’t help but think how easy it would be to be swept away.
-Standing as close to the base of Kay Falls as I dared, I took in the impressive waterfall as the water zigzagged 187 feet down the bedrock before fanning into a veil as it hit the rocky floor.
+I was unable to stop myself so I made my way towards the base of the waterfall.
+The strong spring runoff quickly stopped me in my tracks, though.
+The rocks were slick with water and the creek rushed beside me; I thought of how easy it would be to be swept away.
+Standing as close to the base of Kay Falls as I dared, I took in the impressive waterfall as the water zigzagged 187 feet down the bedrock.
+I was startled at how hard it became to breathe.